odrodrig/odrspiceworks-example/docs/CloudApps.md

 You populate a card by providing a URL that contains HTML, JavaScript and CSS.
 When your card is loaded inside of Spiceworks, we load the URL within an `iframe` on that page.
-All cards have access to the [Cloud App APIs][Cloud APIs Link], which provide a secure way for your web app to communicate with Spiceworks from inside of the `iframe`.
+All cards have access to the [Cloud App APIs](https://github.com/spiceworks/spiceworks-js-sdk/blob/master/docs/CanvasAppApis.md), which provide a secure way for your web app to communicate with Spiceworks from inside of the `iframe`.

 [CARD ARCHITECTURE]